w3f/Grants-Program/applications/wika-network.md

 ## Future Plans

 Please include here
 * how you intend to use, enhance, promote and support your project in the short term, and
 * the team's long-term plans and intentions in relation to it.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website
+**How we heard about the Grants Program?** Web3 Foundation Website

+**Context of our request**
+- Introduce our project to Web3 / Polkadot / Substrate communities.
+- Gather feedback and learn.
+- Find resources for Milestone #4.
+-